shaileshpatil97/Smart-ATS-Career-Co-Pilot/README.md

 AI-powered resume + job description analyzer built with Django and Celery.

 This project lets authenticated users upload a PDF resume and paste a job description.
-A Celery worker extracts text from the PDF, runs lightweight NLP-style preprocessing (cleaning + tokenization) to compare resume vs job description keywords, computes an ATS-style match score + missing keywords, then uses Google Gemini to generate “optimized bullet point” suggestions.
+A Celery worker extracts text from the PDF, runs lightweight NLP-style preprocessing (cleaning + tokenization) to compare resume vs job description keywords, computes an ATS-style match score + missing keywords, and generates simple suggestions based on the missing keywords.

 ## What’s implemented